orzuk/COMPASS/README.md

 Provide code for splitting the database

-This will result in output-mat-file-name, a .mat file with prepared database in SHRIMP format, which is then used in the main solver (section 3.2).
+This will result in output-mat-file-name, a .mat file with prepared database in STIRP format, which is then used in the main solver (section 3.2).

 The program comes with the 16S sequence database described in the paper (see section 4).